retresco/Spyder/docs-source/crawler-design.rst

 The |spyder| is not only inspired by these two papers but also on `Heritrix
 <http://crawler.archive.org>`_ the *Internet Archive's* open source crawler.
-*Heritrix* is designed just like *Mercator* except it lacks something like a *Host Splitter* that allows one to crawl using more than one node.
+*Heritrix* is designed just like *Mercator* except it lacks something like a *Host Splitter* that allows one to crawl using more than one *Frontier*.
 Additionally *Heritrix* does not provide any kind of *monitoring* or *revisiting* strategy, although this might be possible in Version *H3*.